 Hizballah, the “Party of God”, was established in 1982 as a union of religious Shiite movements supported by the Iranian Islamic Revolutionary Guard Corps (IRGC).
-In its early stages (1983-1986), the organization operated mainly through various methods of terror: suicide bombing attacks (35 cases), placing explosive charges, shooting ambushes, abduction of foreign soldiers and diplomats.
-In November 1990, a cease-fire agreement was signed between Hizballah and Amal organization, after which Hizballah forces returned to southern Lebanon to fight against Israel.
+In its early stages (1983-1986), the organization operated mainly through various methods of terror: suicide bombing attacks (35 cases), placing explosive charges, shooting ambushes and abduction of foreign soldiers and diplomats.
+In November 1990, a cease-fire agreement was signed between Hizballah and the Amal organization, after which Hizballah forces returned to southern Lebanon to fight against Israel.
 Hizballah was reorganized with the help of the Iranian IRGC as a professional regular military force.
-Several hundred soldiers were divided according to their professional expertise: intelligence, offensive operations, rocket fire.
+Several hundred soldiers were divided according to their professional expertise: intelligence, offensive operations and rocket firing capabilities.
 These forces were backed up by local militia forces, who were reservists.
-Hizballah has become the main military organization in southern Lebanon, gradually changing its patterns of military activity from terror to guerilla warfare, alongside an extensive social and political system.
+Since then, Hizballah has become the main military organization in southern Lebanon, gradually changing its patterns of military activity from terror to guerilla warfare, alongside an extensive social and political campaign.
 Hizballah's political objective was to occupy southern Lebanon.
-The method used by the organization was based on incessant fighting at low intensity to exhaust Israel and to destroy the SLA.
+The method used by the organization was based on ceaseless fighting at low intensity to exhaust Israel and to destroy the SLA.

 Israel's political goal was to withdraw from Lebanon in exchange for an arrangement that would ensure the northern border from terrorist attacks.
 The IDF's basic method was defensive warfare, when IDF and SLA forces tried to thwart enemy activity by absorbing as few casualties as possible and with as little effort as possible.
-Twice Israel embarked deterrence operations based on the relatively massive use of air force and artillery, and minimal use of ground forces maneuver to prevent Hizballah from firing rockets against Israel.
+On two different occasions Israel embarked on deterrence operations based on the relatively massive use of air force and artillery, and minimal use of ground forces maneuver, to prevent Hizballah from firing rockets against Israel.

-Operation Accountability (July 25-31, 1993) was based mainly on air strikes (about 1,000 sorties), raids by special forces and artillery fire.
+Operation Accountability (July 25-31, 1993) was based mainly on air strikes (about 1,000 sorties), raids by Special Forces and artillery fire.
 As a result, 300,000 Lebanese refugees left the south towards Beirut.
-Until the end of the operation, 118 Lebanese were killed, of whom 50 were Hizballah members, five Israelis were killed (three soldiers).
+Until the end of the operation, 118 Lebanese were killed, of whom 50 were Hizballah members.
+Israel suffered five casualties (three of whom were soldiers).
 Lebanese infrastructure was severely damaged and at the end of the operation a cease-fire agreement was signed in which the sides agreed to refrain from firing at civilian population.

 Three years later, following the relatively massive firing of Katyushas on Israel, the IDF launched another operation, the Grapes of Wrath (11-27 April 1996).
 The operation was intended to return to the status quo, the means used were to attack civilian infrastructure and cause economic damage to pressure the Lebanese and Syrian governments to instruct Hizballah to renew the ‘accountability’ agreement.
 The operation was based again on the air strikes, artillery fire, and special forces raids primarily to pinpoint targets.
 The IDF imposed a naval blockade on Lebanon, and on 14 and 15 April 1996, electricity stations were attacked in the area of Beirut (Jumhur and Salam).
 The days of the operation were characterized by a lack of intelligence about Hizballah's targets and in weather conditions that made it very difficult to carry out air strikes (10 out of the 16 days of the operation had more than 6/8 clouds).
 During the operation, three IDF soldiers, 19 Hizballah soldiers and 180 Lebanese civilians were killed, and some 350,000 Lebanese civilians left their homes.